BenBaggley/football_task/README.md

+This is a simple project intended to show the the Premiere League football team with the most wins in the past 30 days.
+For sake of consistency the date is fixed to December 1st, 2023

 ## Prerequisites ✅

-This project requires Flutter 3.0.5 or higher, and Dart 2.17.1 or higher.
+This project requires Flutter 3.22.0 or higher, and Dart 3.4.0 or higher.

 ---